urswilke/datadaptor/README.md

 browseVignettes("datenanpassr")
 ```

-You can save this dataframe back to an SPSS file by again using the
+You can save the dataframe back to an SPSS file by again using the
 [haven package](https://haven.tidyverse.org/):

 ``` r